 This section suits students, researchers, and literature lovers.
 You can study history, themes, and styles of English Poetry.
 It also supports exams, essays, and personal enrichment.
 Explore this rich tradition and deepen your understanding of poetic artistry.

-Allegory in Parliament of Fowls by Geoffrey Chaucer
+The Clerk in Canterbury Tales by Geoffrey Chaucer